mdx-js/mdx/packages/preact/readme.md

 ## When should I use this?

 This package is not needed for MDX to work with Preact.

-But it is nice if you enjoy context-based props passing to avoid some repetition.
+But it is nice if you enjoy context-based props passing to avoid repetition.
-This package adds support for a Preact context based interface to set components (sometimes known as *shortcodes*) by passing them to an `MDXProvider`, which then are used in all nested MDX file implicitly.
+This package adds support for a Preact context based interface to set components (sometimes known as *shortcodes*) by passing them to an `MDXProvider`, which then are used in all nested MDX files implicitly.
 The alternative is to pass those components to each MDX file.

-It can be used by:

-*   configuring your integration to use `@mdx-js/preact` as a provider
-*   wrapping your MDX content in an `<MDXProvider components={…} />`.

 ## Install